Member Managed vs Manager Managed LLC

 Rights and Responsibilities of LLC Members

-In a member-managed LLC, all members must vote on major business decisions.
-The members must reach a consensus or unanimous decision before taking any action regarding the company.
+In member managed LLCs, all the members must vote on major business decisions, and a consensus or unanimous decision must be reached before any important action regarding the company can be taken.

 All members can act as agents in order to obtain business loans or sign contracts for the LLC, but they can’t do so without approval from the majority of the LLC’s members.